top of page

 Ready To RISE

-Building on the success of our pilot of Ready to RISE in 2023/24, The Challenges Group and Firstport are delighted to announce a new Ready to RISE programme supporting pre-start up women entrepreneurs in Scotland.
+Building on the success of our previous rounds of Ready to RISE in 2024 and 2025, The Challenges Group and Firstport are delighted to announce a new Ready to RISE programme coming soon supporting pre-start up women entrepreneurs in Scotland

-Ready to RISE is for you if you are a woman in Scotland who:
+Ready to RISE is aimed at any woman or non-binary person in Scotland who:

-can see a problem that needs fixing in our society or your local community but aren’t sure how to galvanise people around you to help; AND/OR
+• can see a problem that needs fixing in our society or their local community but aren’t sure how to galvanise people around them to help; AND/OR

-think starting an impact-driven business is the way to achieve the (work)life blend and purpose you seek.
+• wonder if starting an impact-driven business is the way to achieve the (work)life blend and purpose they seek.

 Ready To RISE brings together the expertise of The Challenges Group in addressing women’s meaningful participation in the labour market (through the award-winning Making Work Work), with that of Firstport, Scotland’s agency for start-up social entrepreneurs and social enterprise, in an innovative new partnership.

-The Making Work Work team has already helped over 260 Scottish women to transition into and towards work that works following a career break.
-Making Work Work programmes are managed by Challenges’ Senior Manager for Learning & Leadership, Lynn Houmdi, who is also Scotland's Flex Influencer 2022 and Founder of Flexible Working Scotland.
+The Making Work Work team has already helped almost 400 Scottish women to transition into and towards work that works following a career break.

 About the Programme

-Q: Is there a cost for participation in the programme?
+Q: Is there a cost to take part?

 Q: When will the training be and can watch the sessions in my own time?